oils-for-unix/oils/doc/ref/chap-word-lang.md

 ### ysh-word-join

-In YSH, single- and double-quoted word parts can't be joined, except in these special cases:
+In general, YSH doesn't allow single- and double-quoted parts to be joined.
+They most often form an entire word:

+    echo 'single-quoted word'
+    echo "double-quoted word"

+YSH allows word joining in these special cases:

-    --flag='value'
+    echo --flag='value'
-    NAME="value"
+    echo NAME="value"

+    echo ~/'dir with spaces'
+    echo ~root/src/"dir with spaces"

 The purpose of this rule is to eliminate ambiguous words like: